connery-io/connery-sdk/README.md

 ## 🤔 What is this?

-**Connery is a middleware runtime between APIs and platforms.
-With Connery, you can turn any API into a standardized plugin with built-in auth, security, and access management and use it across different platforms.**
+**With Connery, you can create and use plugins across many AI platforms.
+Connery will handle the rest: isolated runtime, authorization, secret management, access management, audit logs, and other [vital features](#✨-features).**

 Many **AI platforms** are gaining momentum on the market — for instance, OpenAI with GPTs, LangChain, AI-powered chatbots, and agents.

-Also, many **no-code platforms**, such as Zapier and Make, allow you to connect different services together and build automation workflows.

-To fully leverage the capabilities of these platforms, it's essential to connect them with your APIs, like SaaS applications, databases, back-end services, and so on.
+To fully leverage the capabilities of these platforms, it's essential to connect them with the real world:
+SaaS applications, APIs, databases, and so on.

 While APIs provide a fundamental bridge for connectivity, their integration often requires customization into platform-specific applications, adhering to diverse platform standards.

-This necessity introduces a complex array of challenges, particularly in areas of authentication, security, and access management, which are critical for seamless and secure operations.
+Crucially, AI platforms necessitate a new type of infrastructure adept at addressing plugin-related challenges, such as authorization, access management, and other vital features, ensuring robust security and control.

 This is where Connery comes into play.